AlexVRBK/AlexVRBK/README.md

-I am a well-organized and self-motivated front-end software engineer.<br> I have been working mostly with Vue.js
+I have been working mostly with Vue.js / Nuxt

 * ✉️  You can contact me at [vvvorobok@gmail.com](mailto:vvvorobok@gmail.com)